 Cleaning with a kitchen sponge

-A flat sponge can clean your car, but it will likely damage the surface of the paintwork that will show itself as a mass of light scratches and swirl marks.
+A flat sponge can clean your car, but it will likely damage the surface of the paintwork and that will show itself as a mass of light scratches and swirl marks.

 Even if you’ve done a thorough pre-foam and rinse, there will still be tiny particles of dirt on the car.
 These small particles get trapped between the flat sponge and the car and cause damage when drawn across the paintwork.

-Car mitts or cloths purposefully made for car washing are made from long fibrous materials which draw in and hold any loose particles of dirt, keeping them away from the paintwork.
+Car mitts or cloths purposefully made for car washing are made from long fibrous materials that draw in and hold any loose particles of dirt, keeping them away from the paintwork.
 They also absorb and hold water just as well as sponges.

 Using dishwashing liquid